"The U.S. Food and Drug Administration (FDA) continues its investigation of acute hepatitis illnesses linked to products labeled OxyElite Pro.

 HOW TO USE: Read the Vaccine Information Statement available from your health care provider before receiving the vaccine.
 If you have any questions, consult your health care provider.

-This vaccine is usually given by injection into a shoulder muscle by a health care professional.
+Depending on your age, this vaccine is usually given by injection into a shoulder or thigh muscle by a health care professional.

 A series of 2 injections is usually given over a 6- to 18-month period.
 Your doctor will give you a vaccination schedule, which must be followed closely for best effectiveness.
 If you have an illness with fever at the time a vaccination is scheduled, your doctor may choose to delay the injection until you are better.

 The dosage is based on your age.
 Different brands of hepatitis A vaccine are available and may be given differently.
 Make sure that you receive the same brand for each injection.

 If you are receiving the first hepatitis A vaccine injection at a time when your doctor feels you may have been exposed to hepatitis A, you will also receive an injection of immune globulin (IG).
 IG contains antibodies against the hepatitis A virus and will immediately help protect you from developing an infection.
 These antibodies only last a few months.
 For long-term protection, it is important to follow your vaccination schedule for the hepatitis A vaccine exactly.

 Report Problems to the Food and Drug Administration